 As from my Himalaya experiences working as a trekking guide and successfully ascending Mt.
 Everest seven times and numerous other 8000 meter peaks, I believe that everybody should go trekking at least once a year.
 I take trekking not only to hike and take pictures but as an opportunity to gain an immense source of inspiration and learning.
-The benefit of trekking is so vast and worthy if one follows some small tips and tactics.
-Here are the Benefits of Trekking
+Trekking Benefits are so vast and worthy if one follows some small tips and tactics.
+Here are 7 trekking benefits you must know.

 As the word HOLIDAY comes into our minds, our excitement level automatically starts to increase.
 Secondly, when we book a flight, such feeling of going for a holiday brings positivity to our daily routine.
 This positivity gives an extraordinary impetus to carefully and productively pursue our daily works before embarking on the Journey.

 As you have dedicated your time to family and friends, now is an opportunity to spend quality time for yourself.
 To take a break and enjoy the holiday from your hectic work and urban lifestyle will be a liberating experience.
 And it is a worthwhile self-incentive too for all the hard works you have done so far, and experience the sense of satisfaction and blissfulness.